 How Much You Can Contribute?

-All of these limits are subject to periodic cost-of-living increases.
+All of these contribution limits increase every few years due to periodic cost-of-living increases.

 Is There an Employer Match?

-IRA: No. Since this is an account setup by an individual, your employer will more than likely not be making any contributions to it.
+IRA: No. Since this is an account setup and managed by an individual, most employers do not make any contributions to it.

-401k: YES!
-Most employers will offer some type of matching contribution, and this is a HUGE advantage for the 401k.
-If your employer does offer some type of match, make sure you participate enough to take complete advantage of the full amount offered by your employer.
+If your employer does offer some type of match, make sure you contribute at least enough to take complete advantage of the full amount offered by your employer.
 To not do so would be like leaving money on the table!

 What Can I Invest In?